Random Diophantine Equations in the Primes: Counterexamples and a partial converse

 (in variables $x,y,z$) has solutions in $\bR^{+}$ and $\bZ_{p}^{\times}$ for all primes $p$.
 Let $\mathcal{P}=\mathcal{P}(\{1\})=\{\text{prime numbers}\}\cup \{1\}$.
 Then there exists an effective constant $C(a,b,c)$ such that if $x,y\in \mathcal{P}$ and $z\in \bZ$ is a solution of \eqref{counter1}, then

-Hence, if $r>C(a,b,c)$ then \eqref{counter1} has no solutions of the above type, and hence no solutions in the primes and so \eqref{counter1} does not satisfy the prime Hasse principle \ref{pHp}. \begin{proof} It is clear that there is a solution in $\bR^{+}$.
-We show that there is a solution in $\bZ_{p}^{\times}$.
+Hence, if $r>C(a,b,c)$ then \eqref{counter1} has no solutions in the primes and so \eqref{counter1} does not satisfy the prime Hasse principle \ref{pHp}. \begin{proof} It is clear that there is a solution in $\bR^{+}$.
+We show that there is a solution in every $\bZ_{p}^{\times}$.
 Suppose first that $p\mid r$.
 Then $p\equiv 1$ (mod $4$), so $-1$ is a quadratic residue (mod $p$) and $p$ is odd.
 We also have $a,b\not\equiv 0$ (mod $p$).
 Let $x\in \bZ$ be such that $x^{2}+1\equiv 0$ (mod $p$).
 Then

 so there is a solution in $(\bZ/p\bZ)^{\times}$ and as $p$ is odd (and does not divide $a$ or $b$), this can be lifted to a solution in $\bZ_{p}^{\times}$ by Lemma \ref{sollift}.

 Now suppose $p\nmid r$.
 Then $(r,r,1)$ is a solution in $\bZ_{p}^{\times}$.